-Ethereum, along with Bitcoin, Litecoin and Ripple’s XRP all saw an upsurge this week, with Bitcoin passing $11,000 as of this edit (6/24/2019).
-This is the highest that Bitcoin has reached in 15 months.
+Ethereum, along with Bitcoin, Litecoin and Ripple’s XRP have all surged over the past year.
 What is the cause of this sudden rise?
 Many analysts believe that cryptocurrencies, such as Ethereum, are getting a boost from Facebook’s upcoming crypto, Libra.

 Ethereum Classic is one of two separate versions of Ethereum’s Blockchain, the other being Ethereum itself.
 The split occurred after The DAO, a decentralized autonomous organization based on Ethereum, was hacked on June 2016.
 During this hack, $50 million worth of its funds were stolen.
 Because The DAO was crowdfunded, this event resulted in a large number of people losing their stakes.
 After several weeks of heated debate, the community conducted a “hard fork” of Ethereum’s Blockchain in order to “code” the stolen money back to its owners.

 In order to perform the hard fork, the majority of the users had to simultaneously take all the transaction records prior to the point of the hacking, and start anew from there.
 They then discarded all transactions which took place after that, including the hackers.
 Ethereum is the new cryptocurrency, and the old one was renamed Ethereum Classic.